CTPSSTAFF/bp-prototype-ol/README.md

 * Work on the Railo project was suspended sometime in the late 2010s; the project is no longer supported, and it is no longer possible to even obtain an 'install image' for it
-* Code in the web client was written in 'early 2000s style' JavaScript: for example, it makes no use of JavaScript support libraries, even libraries such as __jQery__ which are regarded as fundamental.
+* Code in the web client was written in 'early 2000s style' JavaScript: for example, it makes no use of JavaScript support libraries, even libraries such as __jQuery__ which are regarded as fundamental.
 * Several user-interface/user-experience issues were reported with the application which would have been very difficult to address in the existing architecture.